CamDavidsonPilon/lifelines/docs/Survival Analysis intro.rst

 right-censored individuals (deaths have not been observed).
-If we are asked to estimate the average lifetime of our population, and we naively decided to *not* included the right-censored individuals, it is clear that we would be serverly underestimating the true average lifespan.
+If we are asked to estimate the average lifetime of our population, and we naively decided to *not* included the right-censored individuals, it is clear that we would be severely underestimating the true average lifespan.

 .. code:: python